- People search differently in Amazon vs Google, and their behavior drives unique outcomes.

 Dominate the Google organic SERPs

-When it comes to ecommerce, one area where you can double your winnings is the Google SERP.
+When it comes to your ecommerce marketing strategy, one area where you can double your winnings is the Google SERP.
 Whether your customers use desktop computers or smartphones; Android or Apple; text or voice commands, they’ll likely turn to Google.
 So, instead of asking “Where should I focus, Amazon vs Google?”, ask the question, “How can I own as much SERP real estate as possible?” (just don’t forget to say “hey Google” before you ask).

 Amazon product pages usually rank quite well on Google.
 That gives you a chance to take up additional room in the SERPs by optimizing your ecommerce product page on your website as well as your Amazon page.